Permafrost/Tundra/README.md

 * #### tundra.directory:purge

-  Deletes all files older than the given duration, based on the last modified datetime, from the given directory, and optionally from all sub-directories.
+  Deletes all files older than the given duration, based on the last modified datetime, from the given directory, and optionally from all sub- directories.

   * Inputs:
     * `$directory` is the directory from which files will be deleted, specified as either a relative or absolute file path or file: [URI].
     * `$duration` is the duration of time representing the age of files to be deleted.
 For example, a duration of P1D will delete all files that were last modified 24 hours ago or earlier.
     * `$duration.pattern` is an optional pattern describing the type of duration specified by the `$duration` string.
-Defaults to an [ISO8601]/XML string.
+Defaults to an [ISO8601] XML string.
     * `$recurse?` is an optional boolean flag indicating if files in sub- directories should also deleted.
 Defaults to false.
   * Outputs:
     * `$count` is the number of files deleted by this service that were older than the given `$duration`.